 Our Bicycles, Ourselves

 My cyclist patients are not always fit.
 Yes, their aerobic capacity is impressive.
-Their quads are ever increasing.
+Their quads are ever-increasing.
 But watch them when they get off the bike.
 For the first minute or two, they can barely stand up.
 Their backs ache.
 Their necks are sore.
 Their hips are tight.
-They look like the classic picture of abused laborers.

 So where is the disconnect?
 Cycling, while great for some parts of the body, is not so good for others.
 The abdomen hangs down, even if lean, and does not get stronger.
-The oblique muscles of trunk and core experience the same repetitive motion for hours on end, and become weak in all other planes of motion.
-The back is curved on the bike, and sees repetitive strain to the lower portion, where the pelvis rocks up and down at the lumbosacral interface.
-When combined with weak abdominal muscles, the strain on the spine and on the musculature of the trunk leaves the cyclist prone to increased back pain and disc degeneration.
+The oblique muscles of the trunk and core experience the same repetitive motion for hours on end and become weak in all other planes of motion.
+The back is curved on the bike and sees repetitive strain to the lower portion where the pelvis rocks up and down at the lumbosacral interface.
+When combined with weak abdominal muscles, the strain on the spine and the musculature of the trunk leaves the cyclist prone to increased back pain and disc degeneration.

 The bones of our bodies build mass according to the amount of force applied to them.
 This law of bone physics, called Wolfe’s Law, comes into play for the cyclist on a rolling bike—for hours on end.
 Without the impact of walking or the vertical loads of weight training, the bones weaken.
 One study [of 27 older (average age 51) and 16 younger (average age 31) competitive cyclists, by Nichols] shows lowered bone mineral density in long-time cyclists, confirming this observation.